Jdogstar/mod-downloader/README.md

 > http://exactdownloadurl, C://absolutepathtostoremodto \
 > http://exactdownloadurl2, C://absolutepathtostoremodto2 \
 > http://exactdownloadurl3, C://absolutepathtostoremodto3 \

+- Ensure that it is actually a .csv file and not a .txt.
+Specifically on windows, when you create a new text document, by defualt it will not let you change extensions.
+Ensure that in your file explorer, you have enabled view file name extensions.
+If your config filename looks like `config.csv.txt`, just rename and delete the `.txt` and it should work.

 ## Usage
 Assuming you have read and completed the required tasks in the previous section, the usage is pretty simple.
 Simply open up any given terminal (powershell, command line, bash etc), navigate to where you placed the main.py & config.csv with cd /path/to/folder/holding/files/, and run the following command: